Skip to main content

 $ npx aislop fix --prompt

-Or let the agent call aislop itself.
+Or let the agent call aislop itself

 MCP setup →

 Hooks are push — aislop scans on every edit, no matter what.
 MCP is pull — the model decides when to call aislop_scan, aislop_fix, aislop_why, or aislop_baseline on its own.
-One config block, every project, every session.

 $ npx -y aislop-mcp